RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Theme aspect ratio**

-Theme sets could optionally be optimized for different screen aspect ratios.
-ES-DE supports 16:9, 16:10, 3:2, 4:3, 5:4, 21:9 and 32:9 in both horizontal and vertical orientation, but it's completely up to the theme author which of these are actually supported by the theme set.
+Themes could optionally be optimized for different screen aspect ratios.
+ES-DE supports 16:9, 16:10, 3:2, 4:3, 5:4, 21:9 and 32:9 in both horizontal and vertical orientation, but it's completely up to the theme author which of these are actually supported by the theme.
 It's normally best to leave this setting at _Automatic_ in which case ES-DE will automatically select the aspect ratio that most closely matches the screen resolution.
-The _Automatic_ option is however only available if the theme set supports at least two aspect ratios.
+The _Automatic_ option is however only available if the theme supports at least two aspect ratios.

 **Theme transitions**

 Transition animations to play when navigating between gamelists, between systems in the System view and between the system and gamelist views.
-It's normally recommended to keep this setting at its default _Automatic_ value as that allows per-variant transitions, assuming the theme author has included support for that in their theme set.
-For example there could be multiple theme-defined transition entries to choose from, or there could be the possibility to make a selection between the built-in _Instant_, _Slide_ and _Fade_ transitions (although these options could have been disabled from the theme configuration).
+It's normally recommended to keep this setting at its default _Automatic_ value as that allows per-variant transitions, assuming the theme author has included support for that in their theme.
+For example there could be multiple theme-defined transition entries to choose from, or there could be the possibility to make a selection between the built-in _Instant_, _Slide_ and _Fade_ transitions (although these options could have been suppressed via the theme configuration).
 If there are no user-selectable transitions avaialable the setting will be grayed out.

 **Quick system select**